saucelabs/sauce-school/codelabs/Module2_SauceConnect.md

 #### Note
 Negative
-: You can use [`crontab guru`](https://crontab.guru/examples.html) con configure how frequently your bash script will run.
+: You can use [`crontab guru`](https://crontab.guru/examples.html) to configure how frequently your bash script will run.
 Any time you want to access all cron jobs, simply use the command `crontab -e`

 <!--